// EXSLERATE · NPU IP · FPGA PROTOTYPE VALIDATED · LICENSABLE TODAY

 ExSLerate extensions

-Three custom passes ride on top of stock IREE: graph optimization tuned to the tile, DNC injection at the right edges, and quantization for INT4 and FP8 native paths.
+Three custom passes ride on top of stock IREE: graph optimization tuned to the IP, proprietary encoding passes injected at the right edges, and quantization for INT4 and FP8 native paths.

 // COMPILATION FLOW